 We will have several outdoor field labs this Fall with safety protocols in place.
 These labs require appropriate clothing and closed-toe, traction footwear for conditions, field notebook, and miscellaneous items (sunscreen/bug repellant/ water, etc..)
 NOTE: You will not be allowed to participate in most outdoor labs if you do not wear appropriate attire (e.g. no flip flops or smooth-soled shoes).
-There will be several off-campus field trips and you are responsible for your own transportation to the field sites and carpooling is not encouraged due to COVID.
+There will be several off-campus field trips and you are responsible for your own transportation to the field sites.